Erdogan and Biden to discuss ouster of Turkey's F-35 in Glasgow - ExBulletin

 Erdogan had previously said he planned to meet Biden at a G-20 meeting in Rome.

-Erdogan’s comments came days after the Turkish leader withdrew from a threat of expulsion of ambassadors from the United States and nine other Western countries for their support for a jailed activist, defusing a potential diplomatic crisis .
+Erdogans’ comments came days after the Turkish leader withdrew from a threat of expulsion from ambassadors from the United States and nine other Western countries for their support of a jailed activist, defusing a potential diplomatic crisis .

 Emissaries last week called for the release of philanthropist Osman Kavala, who has been in a Turkish prison for four years awaiting trial on charges many consider unfounded.